Skip to Content

 You could always use parchment paper or a silicone baking mat when baking these if you prefer, but you just won’t get that ideal crispy, crunchy, delicious biscuit bottom.

-Before going gluten free, my mom would make these with regular all-purpose flour.
+Before going gluten free, my mom would make this with regular all-purpose flour.
 We have been able to adapt them with to be gluten free using my brown rice flour blend.
-I find that blend works best with biscuits in any form.
-But if you’re looking for a good drop biscuit recipe and you don’t need gluten free and can bake with regular all purpose flour, you can use that here in place of the gluten free flour.
-Just be sure to omit the xanthan gum.
+I find that this blend works best with biscuits in any form.
+You could use this recipe with your favorite all purpose gluten free flour.

 If you’re in the mood for biscuits for dinner but you don’t want to take the extra step to cut them out, try this gluten free drop biscuit recipe.
 Dropping the biscuits is definitely a time saver without having to sacrifice taste.
+Or you could make gluten free scones if you’re feeling something a bit different.
+If you’re looking for even more variety, check out a variety of gluten-free biscuit and scone recipes.

 gluten free drop biscuits in a wire bread basket with parchment paper and a blue striped towel

-While I almost always serve my drop biscuits with some thing sweet, you could also make them savory.
+While I almost always serve my drop biscuits with something sweet, you could also make them savory.
 They might not be ideal for breakfast sandwiches but they’d be great for brunch with some gluten free sausage gravy!

 I’m going to be experimenting with some savory mix-ins too like garlic, herbs, and cheese to serve along some steak or seafood.